 This new alphabet made writing much easier, and it soon became widely used throughout Greece.

-Burial practices also appeared to change during this time.
+Also, there is evidence that burial practices changed during this time.
 In the Mycenaean period, people were buried in large communal tombs known as tholos tombs.

-This change has been interpreted as a sign of a decline in social cohesion during this period.
+Historians interpret this change as a sign of a decline in social cohesion during this period.

-There is also evidence for a decline in population and settlement during the Greek Dark Age.
+The most obvious sign that something had gone wrong in Greece is the evidence for a widespread decline in population during the Greek Dark Age.

 This is most clearly seen in the archaeological record, which shows that many sites were abandoned during this period.

-Some famous cities that were left in ruins during this time were Mycenae, Tiryns, and Pylos.
+Some of the most famous cities that were left in ruins during this time were Mycenae, Tiryns, and Pylos.

-The reasons for this decline are still debated, but it is likely that a combination of factors was responsible.
+The reasons for this dramatic disappearance of entire popluations are still debated; but it is likely that a combination of factors was responsible.

-These include climatic changes, over-exploitation of resources, and conflict.
+These may be the same as the reasons the Mycenaeans collapsed: climatic changes, over-exploitation of resources, and conflict.

 Whatever the cause, this decline had a significant impact on Greek society.
-It led to a decrease in trade and contact with other cultures, which further exacerbated the problems that Greece was facing.
+It also resulted in a decrease in trade and contact with other cultures, which further exacerbated the problems that Greece was facing.

-The Greek Dark Age was also a time of major political changes.
-During the Greek Dark Age, there was a shift from large-scale centralised states to smaller-scale decentralised ones.
+The Greek Dark Age was also a time of some major political changes.
+In particular, there was a shift from large-scale centralised states to smaller-scale decentralised ones.

 This process is known as 'state collapse'.
 It occurred for a number of reasons, including the population decline mentioned above.